I’m a Celebrity South Africa line up: Meet the cast of the new All Stars edition

 I’m a Celebrity South Africa: Meet the cast of the new All Stars edition

-ITV’s brand new show will see the return of some of the most memorable campmates from previous seasons.
+ITV’s brand new show sees the return of some of the most memorable campmates from previous seasons.

+The series began on Monday (24 April) – you can follow The Independent’s live blog here.

-Instead of the usual Australian outback setting, this show will take place in “the harsher and more unforgiving” environment of South Africa, with the contestants facing challenges “even bigger and tougher” than before.
+Instead of the usual Australian outback setting, this show takes place in “the harsher and more unforgiving” environment of South Africa, with the contestants facing challenges “even bigger and tougher” than before.

 The first group of stars taking part in the show were announced live on air during Saturday Night Takeaway on Saturday (25 March).